luxfi/LPs/LPs/lp-0011-learning-path-core.md

 This is the foundational path.
 Everyone starts here regardless of role.
 It provides the mental model of the system.

+## Motivation

+Understanding core protocol fundamentals is prerequisite for all other learning paths.
+Without a solid mental model of network architecture, consensus, and chain relationships, advanced topics become disconnected facts rather than coherent knowledge.

 ## Audience

 All roles: developers, validators, traders, investors, researchers.